mariadb-corporation/MaxScale/Documentation/Getting-Started/MariaDB-MaxScale-Installation-Guide.md

 ## Administration Of MariaDB MaxScale

 There are various administration tasks that may be done with MariaDB MaxScale.
-Two command line tools are available, `maxctrl` and `maxadmin`, that will interact with a running MariaDB MaxScale and allow the status of MariaDB MaxScale to be monitored and give some control of the MariaDB MaxScale functionality.
+A command line tools is available, [maxctrl](../Reference/MaxCtrl.md), that will interact with a running MariaDB MaxScale and allow the status of MariaDB MaxScale to be monitored and give some control of the MariaDB MaxScale functionality.
-There are a separate reference guides for the [maxctrl](../Reference/MaxCtrl.md) and [maxadmin](../Reference/MaxAdmin.md) utilities.

 [The administration tutorial](../Tutorials/Administration-Tutorial.md)
 covers the common administration tasks that need to be done with MariaDB MaxScale.